gilmatok/uncomment/README.md

 A pre-commit hook to prevent commits with comment-only code

 Commented out a piece of code on your local machine, only to find out you forgot to remove it and it's now on your production environment?
 No more!
-This useful pre-commit hook will scan your changes before pushign them to check if you are trying to commit comment-only code.
+This useful pre-commit hook will scan your changes before pushing them, to determine if you are trying to commit comment-only code.

 ## Installation